Google Cloud will let you pick its greenest region to work with

 Google Cloud has signalled a major green push with a new initiative aimed at highlighting the regions with the lowest carbon impact inside its Cloud Console location selectors.

-Earlier this year, the cloud computing giant launched a tool to help users pick a cloud region, with the ability to filter variables such as price, latency and sustainability.
+Earlier this year, the cloud computing giant launched a tool to help business that rely upon its virtual networking services to pick a cloud region, with the ability to filter variables such as price, latency and sustainability.

 The launch forms part of Google Cloud's sustainability goal to operate on carbon-free energy by 2030.